ibm-garage-tsa/edge-demohub/src/pages/contribute/index.md

 - One feature / bug fix / documentation update per pull request
   - Always pull the latest changes from upstream and rebase before creating any pull request.
   - New pull requests should be created against the `integration` branch of the repository, if available.
-  - This ensures new code is included in full-stack integration tests before being merged into the `master` branch
+  - This ensures new code is included in full-stack integration tests before being merged into the `main` branch
 - All new features must be accompanied by associated tests.
   - Make sure all tests pass locally before submitting a pull request.
   - Include tests with every feature enhancement, improve tests with every bug fix